A Virtually Empty Ebbets Field As The Brooklyn Dodgers Draw Just 2,612 Fans During The Heat Of The Pennant Race – September 15, 1952

 PLENTY OF EXCITEMENT BUT FEW CUSTOMERS

-The Dodgers did not end up protecting their lead and ended up tied with the Giants at the end of the regular season.
+In 1951 on August 11, the Dodgers had a 13 game lead over the Giants.
+That lead evaporated and at the end of the regular season the two teams ended up tied for the pennant.
 This necessitated a best of three play-off series which the Giants dramatically won with Bobby Thomson’s ninth inning home run on October 3.